williamdoesdev/swatches/README.md

 A simple color swatch tool which holds hex color values which you can copy to the clipboard.

-Uses G33kDude's Neutron library for its GUI. https://github.com/G33kDude/Neutron.ahk
+Uses Philip Taylor's Neutron library for its GUI. https://github.com/G33kDude/Neutron.ahk